-How often have you felt like that?
+How often have you felt this kind of desire to do nothing?
 It’s such a common sentiment that religions dedicate entire days of the week to it.
-You might just need a rest.
-But what if you feel unmotivated every single day?
-That, my friend, is called a slump.
+You might just need a rest, but what if you feel unmotivated every single day?
+Well, that is called a slump.

 First, know that you’re not alone.
-A 2017 study found that 85% of employees are disengaged!
-We go about our tasks in the fog.
-Some of our days are so redundant that they could inspire a Bill Murray spoof.
+A 2017 study found that 85% of employees are disengaged.
+We go about our tasks in a fog, and some of our days are so redundant that they could inspire a Bill Murray spoof.

 In the past, the greats regained motivation through exploration.
 Before recording the White Album, The Beatles trekked through Northern India and studied transcendental meditation.
 Steve Jobs did the same, met a guru, and invented the iPhone.
 Prince Siddhartha left his royal palace one day to realize full enlightenment and became the Buddha.